hmdliu/hmdliu-cv/index.md

 ## Background
 I'm a senior at NYU Shanghai, pursuing a CS major and a Math minor.
 I love uncovering mysteries and finding patterns behind them.
 Designing deep learning models and writing code elegantly has brought me a lot of fun.
 Currently, I'm applying for Ph.D. and thesis-track M.S. programs. <!-- **My latest CV can be found <a href="./assets/CV_Haoming_Liu_221027.pdf" style="color:#BA55D3; text-decoration:none" onmouseover="this.style.color='#39f'; this.style.textDecoration='none'" onmouseout="this.style.color='#BA55D3'; this.style.textDecoration='none'" target="_blank">here</a>.** -->

-My research interests are broadly in the **Computer Vision** field but consistently dedicating to **efficient tuning methods** (in terms of data, parameter, or such).
+My research interests are broadly in the <font color="FFA500">Computer Vision</font> field but consistently dedicating to <font color="FFA500">efficient tuning methods</font> (in terms of data, parameter, or such).
 Recently, I'm focusing on generalized few-shot object detection and segmentation.

 <div id="webaddress">
   <a href="mailto:hammond.liu@nyu.edu" target="_blank"><i class="fa fa-envelope-open"></i> hammond.liu@nyu.edu</a> |